Shadyman/fluffos/docs/driver/adding_efuns.md

 layout: doc
 title: general / adding_efuns
 ---
-# adding_efuns
+# Adding Efuns

 This document explains how to add efunctions to FluffOS driver.
 Here are the
 steps:

 1. Creating a directory under `src/packages/` with name `mypkg`.

 2. inside `src/packages/mypkg` directory, create LPC function prototype file called `mypkg.spec`.

    For example, the prototype for the cat() efun is as follows: